Keeping Up With What Customers Want in Fashion and Retail

 It’s not all negative, however.
 Fashion retailers can fight back against these headwinds.
 But that has to start with a better understanding of what customers want, what drives loyalty and retention, and which parts of the business to improve to meet customer demands.

 To understand what fashion customers want, in a recent study, we analysed over 150,000 pieces of publicly available customer feedback data from five of the industry’s most prominent players to uncover the customer reality for fashion retailers today.
-Here’s what we found.
+Here’s what we found digging into the retail customer experience data.

 Lousy customer care is dangerous – on the flip side, good customer care is why customers recommend your brand